mecid/mecid.github.io/_posts/2019-10-16-localization-in-swiftui.md

 layout: post
 ---

 This week I want to talk about another crucial feature of any app, which is localization.
-Every user expects that your app correctly using environment features like the right-to-left layout or uses system locale to format dates or currencies.
+Every user expects that your app correctly uses environment features like the right-to-left layout or uses system locale to format dates or currencies.
 Another vital thing here is translations, and this week, we will learn which tools *SwiftUI* provides to add in our apps as many languages as we can.

 #### LocalizedStringKey
 *LocalizedStringKey* is a special struct which is provided by the *SwiftUI* framework.
-It conforms to *ExpressibleByStringLiteral* protocol, which allows us to create this struct by using a *String* value. *Text* component, on the other hand, has an overload that accepts *LocalizedStringKey* instead of *String*.
+It conforms *ExpressibleByStringLiteral* protocol, which allows us to create this struct by using a *String* value. *Text* component, on the other hand, has an overload that accepts *LocalizedStringKey* instead of *String*.
 It allows us to use our localization keys in a very transparent way.
 Let's take a look at a quick example.

 ```swift
 let goal: LocalizedStringKey = "goal"